 Develop New Skills

-Seventy six percent of human resource executives said the skills and experience acquired while volunteering make a job candidate more desirable, according to Deloitte’s 2013 Volunteer Impact Survey.
+Seventy-six percent of human resource executives said the skills and experience acquired while volunteering makes a job candidate more desirable, according to Deloitte’s 2013 Volunteer Impact Survey.
 When you volunteer, you gain an opportunity to develop old skills or learn new skills your former or current jobs did not provide.
-Some skills you can learn through volunteer work include project management, sales and leadership.
+Some skills you can learn through volunteer work include project management, communication, sales and leadership.

 In addition to new skills, volunteering can also expose you to a new industry or field.
 If you’re thinking about switching careers, volunteering is an easy way to test the waters and determine if you want to make the switch.